 In the case of purely student-run international programs, the quality of the program would need to be verified by the student’s school.

-2. Review Project Requirements
+2. Review Project Requirements for Global Scholars

 To be considered, applicants must submit a capstone project and reflective essay based on criteria set by each USC School.